LumaPictures/pymel/docs/source/dev.rst

 3. create a dictionary of MEL-commands to the ui elements they create, query, and edit
 4. run tests on node commands to gather additional information required to ensure values returned by queries are compatible with values required for edits
 5. pickle this info into two separate caches: one used for auto-wraps and the other for doc strings.  the latter data can be lazily loaded on request since it is not required for the wrap itself.
-6. create a dictionary of commands and flags that should be altered in known ways.  these "simple" wraps cannot be determined automatically, but need not be written by hand.  for example, a command that should return PyNodes on a particular query is a wrap that can be handled easily through this mechanism

 Nodes and API Classes
 ---------------------